zAlweNy26/Java_Projects/README.md

    After calculating it, the application will enter the data and the fiscal code in a JSON file in the same directory of the        program.
 The program works only with italian cities and foreign nations.
    - Italian cities database provided by [Matteo Contrini](https://github.com/matteocontrini/comuni-json)

+   ### How I want to improve it :
+   I want to add conditions for names and surnames with all kind of accented letters.

 ## 5. Acronym Game
    - Main Game - Works - 95 %
    - Features - Works - 95 %